bterwijn/memory_graph/README.md

 memory_graph.show(locals(), block=True)
 ```

 So much so that function `d()` is available as alias for this for easier debugging.
-Additionally it logs all local variables by printing them which helps comparing them over time.
+Additionally it can optionally log the data by printing them.
 For example:
 ```python
 from memory_graph import d